-Yes, most airplanes have in flight entertainment and wi-fi available, but haven’t we all been on a flight where the technology is old, the wi-fi isn’t working, the screens are glitchy?
-Like the old saying goes, if you want something done right, do it yourself.
-If watching a movie or working on the plane is really important to you, make sure you download files directly onto your tablet or laptop on the off-chance that you won’t be able to access the internet or watch movies provided by the airline.
+Yes, most airplanes have in-flight entertainment and wi-fi available but haven’t we all been on a flight where the technology is old, the wi-fi isn’t working, the screens are glitchy?
+As the old saying goes, if you want something done right, do it yourself.
+If watching a movie or working on the plane is important to you, make sure you download files directly onto your tablet or laptop on the off-chance that you won’t be able to access the internet or watch movies provided by the airline.

 2. Pack extra chargers